 Trade unions are free to elect their representatives.
 Founders of the union must file the statutes and the name of members who are responsible for its management or administration.
-The deposit is made along with the copies, at the headquarters of the prefecture or the sub-prefecture where the union is established.
-A copy of the articles of association, the list of directors and officers and the deposit receipt are sent by the Prefect to the Minister of Labor and Social Security to the Minister of the Interior, the Labor and Social Security Court of the jurisdiction, the Public Prosecutor, the central administration of Labor, Manpower and Social Security and the Labor Inspector of the jurisdiction.
+The deposit is made along with the copies, at the headquarters of the prefecture or the sub-prefecture where the union established.
+A copy of the articles of association, the list of directors and officers and the deposit receipt are sent by the Prefect to the Minister of Labour and Social Security to the Minister of the Interior, the Labour and Social Security Court of the jurisdiction, the Public Prosecutor, the administration central of Labour, Manpower and Social Security and the Labour Inspector of the jurisdiction.
 The deposit must be renewed under the same conditions in the event of a change in the statutes of the union or change of its officers.